 Today there are so many famous sauces – you have the Wingstop sauce range, McDonald’s Schezuan sauce, KFC honey barbeque sauce or even more commercially-made sauces like Tabasco.
 However, it’s shocking that no one is freaking out about Red Robins Campfire sauce.

+Despite having fewer locations than McDonald’s and not being global, I’m surprised that Red Robin’s incredible sauce isn’t more famous.
 They have a large range of signature sauces, but their Campfire Mayo is my favorite!
-It is a very smoky, slightly spicy creamy sauce made from mainly mayonnaise and barbeque sauce.
+It is a very smoky, slightly spicy creamy sauce made mainly from mayonnaise and barbeque sauce.

 It pairs wonderfully with many different ingredients, both meats and vegetables.
 You will never run out of ways to use this sauce and it is a must-have recipe at your home.